youneshimi/ToDo-Application/README.md

 app::app()
 {

-    // This is the default path, but if it does not exist, you can change it into the program path = "/Users/Younes Imane /database.txt";
+    path = "/Users/Younes Imane /database.txt";
     QWidget *widget = new QWidget;
     setCentralWidget(widget);

-    // Filters
     QHBoxLayout *filtersLayout = new QHBoxLayout;
     createFilters(filtersLayout);
-    //filtersLayout->setContentsMargins();

     setWindowTitle("My To-do List");
     setMinimumSize(480, 320);
     resize(580, 480);

-    //Table
     table = new QTableWidget(this);
     initializeTable();